tsuku-dev/tsuku/docs/DESIGN-installation-plans-eval.md

 ### Recipe Hash Computation

 The `recipe_hash` field captures a SHA256 hash of the raw TOML recipe file content.
 This enables detection of recipe changes: if the hash differs, the plan may be stale.

+### Action Evaluability

+Not all actions can be evaluated deterministically.
+Actions are classified by their evaluability:

+**Fully evaluable actions** (can be captured in plans):
+- `download`, `download_archive`, `github_archive`, `github_file` - URL and checksum captured
+- `extract` - format, strip_dirs, files captured
+- `install_binaries`, `chmod` - parameters captured verbatim

+**Non-evaluable actions** (cannot guarantee reproducibility):
+- `run_command` - arbitrary shell execution, outcome unpredictable
+- `npm_install`, `pipx_install`, `gem_install`, `cargo_install`, `go_install` - delegate to external package managers
+- `cpan_install`, `nix_install` - external ecosystem resolution

+A recipe is considered **evaluable** if all its actions (after `when` clause filtering) are fully evaluable.

+**Behavior for non-evaluable recipes**:
+- `tsuku eval` on a non-evaluable recipe outputs a partial plan with warnings
+- Non-evaluable steps are marked in the plan with `"evaluable": false`
+- Users are informed which steps cannot be guaranteed reproducible

+This classification enables future work:
+- Recipe metadata could explicitly declare evaluability
+- CI could enforce evaluability for recipes in the registry
+- `tsuku eval --strict` could fail on non-evaluable recipes

 ### Data Flow